StariyVolk/creatorJS/README.md

 # creatorJS
-Tool for easy creating HTML/CSS/JS project without big IDE
+Tool for easy creating HTML/CSS/JS project without big IDE.
+It will provide more comfortable interface.